Cloud-SPAN/CloudSPAN-handbook/docs/03-Contributing-Guide.md

 ### Help {-}

 ### Expand {-}
-- Suggest new/different softwares for analysis
+- Suggest new/different software tools for analysis
 - Contribute new examples

-## How to contribute
+## How to contribute content
+Will contain basic Github instructions and our specific guidelines/workflow for contributing code